-The Organic Legislation also allows disbudding, whereas such a procedure may lead to long-lasting pain for days or weeks.91 Unlike castration, however, few alternatives exist to disbudding given the threat that horned cows pose to workers' safety and, in some circumstances, to other cows.
-For this reason, it is estimated that most farms perform disbudding, although the procedure is less common in organic farms, especially in organic beef.92 Practices and views largely differ from farmers that raise horned and hornless cattle.93 Keeping horned cows means changes are needed to mitigate risks for both humans and animals, especially in dairy farms.
-Horned cattle are not necessarily more aggressive - aggressions tend to decrease in horned herds probably because costs of aggressions are much higher94 - but must be kept in conditions that truly minimize competition for access to resources, such as food, and provide more space per animal.
-It is also obvious that horned cows are strongly advantaged if not all cows have horns in the herd, which entails that the transition from a hornless herd to a horned one can be quite challenging.
+The Organic Legislation also allows disbudding, whereas such a procedure may lead to long-lasting pain for days or weeks.
+91

+Unlike castration, however, few alternatives exist to disbudding given the threat that horned cows pose to workers' safety and, in some circumstances, to other cows.
+For this reason, it is estimated that most farms perform disbudding, although the procedure is less common in organic farms, especially in organic beef.
+Practices and views largely differ from farmers that raise horned and hornless cattle.

+Keeping horned cows means changes are needed to mitigate risks for both humans and animals, especially in dairy farms.
+Horned cattle are not necessarily more aggressive - aggressions tend to decrease in horned herds probably because costs of aggressions are much higher but must be kept in conditions that truly minimize competition for access to resources, such as food, and provide more space per animal.